 Brosas, the Gabriela women’s party list representative, warned PhilHealth to expect to be thoroughly scrutinized in the hearings for the 2025 general appropriations bill.

-House Deputy Minority Leader and ACT Teachers party list Rep. France Castro also demanded “that the Marcos administration immediately return these funds to PhilHealth, where they rightfully belong and should be used for the benefit of its members.”
+House Deputy Minority Leader and ACT Teachers party list Rep. France Castro also demanded: “that the Marcos administration immediately return these funds to PhilHealth, where they rightfully belong and should be used for the benefit of its members.”

-In the Upper Chamber, Cayetano said she would study the matter carefully and would consider the DOF’s claim that the funds were government subsidy and not actual revenues of PhilHealth nor revenues from the contribution of its members.
+In the Upper Chamber, Cayetano said she would study the matter carefully and would consider the DOF’s claim that the funds were government subsidies and not actual revenues of PhilHealth nor revenues from the contribution of its members.

 “We just need to be transparent and responsible to the public.
 If it’s the members’ contribution, we follow the law that this is only for the use of PhilHealth to fund additional programs and services,” she said.